 Enterprise Resource Planning (ERP) has become an integral part of businesses in recent years, given its immense benefits in not only improving the effectiveness of operations but also as a means to stay a step ahead of the competition.
 However, most businesses still ignore or undermine the importance of employee training, which is, in fact, amongst the most crucial elements in ensuring the success of the ERP tool.

-Most companies have the attitude that employees will "learn with time" when it comes to ERP.
+Most companies have the attitude that employees will “learn with time” when it comes to ERP.
 In reality, this is a completely false notion.
 Without proper assistance, the learning curve is prolonged or even flattened.
 Employees find it hard to understand the objective or even the reason why the new tool has been implemented.
-If the employees start to resent the new tool, they will not have incentive or motivation to master it.
+If the employees start to resent the new tool, they will not have the incentive or motivation to master it.
 Furthermore, lack of investment from the workforce hinders ERP from reaching its full potential.

 If you have any doubts regarding the importance of employee training for successful ERP implementation, here are 7 reasons to convince you otherwise.

-1. Successful Implementation
+1. Successful Implementation:

 During ERP implementation, the primary focus is on the tool itself, the changes required in hardware and existing infrastructure, and the manpower that would be required to implement it.
 However, the important factor often overlooked is training the end-users.

-Like we mentioned, end-users are the people ultimately responsible for using the tool to get the work done.
+As we mentioned, end-users are the people ultimately responsible for using the tool to get the work done.
 Trailing the employees make the entire implementation process not only successful but also faster.
 Lack of training of employees often leads to the unused potential of the tool, and sometimes, even failure to completely implement it in the organization.
 Thus, if you want to successfully implement a comprehensive system like ERP, employee training must be high on your checklist.

-2. Increased productivity of employees
+2. Increased Productivity of Employees:

 It is quite obvious, isn’t it?
 In the scenario where training is not provided, employees are not equipped to deal with problems, if and when they arise.
 They either give up or wait for someone else to solve it for them.